Search

 Special Enrollment Period

 Who is the special enrollment period for?
-The SEP is for those who didn't start Medicare at 65 because either they or their spouse were still working.
-Now they’re over 65 and retiring, and they want to get on Medicare so they will use the special enrollment period and will not have to worry about any Part B penalties.
+The SEP is for those who didn’t start Medicare at 65 because either they or their spouse were still working.
+Now they’re over 65 and retiring and want to get on Medicare so they will use the special enrollment period and will not have to worry about any Part B penalties.

 Who Will Get Penalized for Part B?